An Invitation from Theatre & Dance @ Wake Forest

 - Join us at our weekly all-theatre meeting Mondays at 4pm in the Ring Theatre

-- A tour of our theatres, studios, dedicated computer lab and shops
+- A tour of our theatres, studios, dedicated design lab and shops

 - Admission for you and your family to a production

 - A chance to spend time with a theatre or dance student and get answers to your questions about Wake Forest

 - A chance to talk one on one with faculty about your specific interests.

 - If possible, plan to visit when you can see a performance

 - Contact Admissions to reserve a space in an admissions information session and campus tour